tayadehritik/learning-and-development/README.md

-# learning-and-development
+# Learning and development
-This repository will be divided by resources that I have used to learn new stuff.
-Each directory will contain code-samples/notes for the particular resource.
-Another purpose of this repository is to make myself familiar with the markdown syntax that will be used to take notes here.
+Purpose of this repository is to document my learnings and make myself familiar with the markdown syntax that will be used to take notes here.
+## How the repository is structured
+Each of the sub-directories represent a resource that was used for learning new stuff.
+Each resource is further divided into month -> week -> date.
+Each date will have a markdown file associated with it, which will contain notes from the day and if required code samples.